admin-shell-io/smt-semantic-models/io.admin-shell.idta.generic.technical_data/README.md

 ### Changed

 * properties from Nameplate were used for SMC _GeneralInformation_ except for the new _productImage_ and payload name was adapted if differing from SMT Digital Nameplate 3.0
 * _ProductImage_ was mapped to a SAMM property _productImages_ since it is 0..*.
-The semanticId was changed  from https://admin-shell.io/ZVEI/TechnicalData/ProductImage/1/1 to ]https://admin-shell.io/ZVEI/TechnicalData/ProductImages/1/1
+The semanticId was changed  from https://admin-shell.io/ZVEI/TechnicalData/ProductImage/1/1 to https://admin-shell.io/ZVEI/TechnicalData/ProductImages/1/1.
+(Note: In TechnicalData 2.0 a SML ProductImages is introduced with semanticId 0173-1#02-ABM220#001/0173-1#01-AHY911#001).

 ### Removed